-Bribery is the offer or acceptance of anything of value in exchange for influence on a government/public official or employee.
+The legal definition of bribery is the offer or acceptance of anything of value in exchange for influence on a government official or employee.
 In general, bribes can take the form of gifts or payments of money in exchange for favorable treatment, such as awards of government contracts.
-Other forms of bribes may include property, various goods, privileges, services and favors.
+Other forms of bribes may include property, valuables, privileges, items of value, services, and favors.

 Bribery: An Overview